kaputnikGo/PilferShushJammer/README.md

 Android microphone checker and jamming application.

-Test application for low battery requirement microphone passive jamming.
+Application for low battery requirement microphone passive jamming.

 Calls audioRecord.startRecording() but DOES NOT READ THE AUDIO BUFFER.

-Claims audio focus and should block user apps from gaining focus of microphone.
+Holds microphone access and should block user apps from gaining focus of microphone.

-System apps (telephony) should override and bump the Jammer from the microphone.
+System telephone calls will override and bump the Jammer from the microphone.

 Adds a notification as a reminder for running while in background.

-Responds (stop and restart jammer) to telephony audio focus LOSS_TRANSIENT and GAIN.

-Handle music player audio focus gain.

 Tested and blocks Google Voice search (user) app.

 Active jammer - tone and white noise versions, boost EQ for higher amplitude.

-Scan user installed apps for key features and services/receivers running.
+Scan user installed apps for key features, NUHF/ACR SDKS and services/receivers running.

+Jammers run as a foreground service

 Build update: compile API 28 (Pie, 9.0), Android Studio 3.2.1 stable

 **Changes:**
-- include ACR package scan and information
+- cleanup and bugfix
-- passive jammer as a service
-- active jammer as a service

    vers.
-3.0.1
+3.0.2
    - min API 18 (4.3)
    - target API 26 (8.x)
    - compiled API 28 (9.x)